-2427 - THE ANIMAL AMBASSADOR EFFECT ON HUMAN PRO-ENVIRONMENTAL ATTITUDES AND BEHAVIOURS: A SCOPING REVIEW
+2427 - THE ANIMAL AMBASSADOR EFFECT ON HUMAN PRO-ENVIRONMENTAL KNOWLEDGE, ATTITUDES, AND BEHAVIOURS: A SCOPING REVIEW

 AUTHORS: